expandedfronts/revisr/readme.txt

 == Screenshots ==

 1. The main dashboard of revisr.
-2. Easily view changes in files.
+2. Simple staging area that lets you decide what gets committed.
-3. The commit history.
+3. Easily view changes in files with Revisr's diffs.
-4. Git settings and options.
+4. The commit history, filtered by branch.

 == Changelog ==